 The Post (Steven Spielberg, 2017) prod.
-Amy Pascal, Steven Spielberg, Kristie Macosko Krieger; Meryl Streep, Tom Hanks, Sarah Paulson; nomination for Best Actress Oscar: Meryl Streep
+Amy Pascal, Steven Spielberg, Kristie Macosko Krieger; Meryl Streep, Tom Hanks, Sarah Paulson; nomination (the only one) for Best Actress Oscar: Meryl Streep

 Cover-up that spanned four U.S. Presidents pushed the country's first female newspaper publisher and a hard-driving editor to join an unprecedented battle between journalist and government.

 I suppose this had to be made, but it doesn't mean that anyone has to watch it.
 Spielberg might be a great cinema director, but judging by this film he's not a good director of actors.
 Or maybe he thought that Hanks and Streep are such masters of their craft that he didn't have to get them to do any work on their roles.
 Her nomination for an award is clearly undeserved: she looks bored.